0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 If it still fails then reach out to the [community](../get-support-from-pbc-community.md).

-## Sending in node version
+## Maintaining latest version

-The [Block producer orchestration contract](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation) has a minimum version of the node software which is required to join future committees.
-A node will automatically send in its node version when starting the node software.
-It is therefore important to update the software frequently.
+Using out-of-date software can prevent your node from joining future committees.

-To get automatic updates please follow the guide [here](run-a-reader-node.md#get-automatic-updates).
+If you have already not setup automatic updates you can follow the guide [here](run-a-reader-node.md#get-automatic-updates).

 ## Conditions for inclusion